Lyy-iiis/Lyy-iiis.github.io/_pages/home.md

 permalink: /
 ---

-# About Me
+## About Me

 I am a sophomore majoring in Computer Science at the [IIIS, Tsinghua University](https://iiis.tsinghua.edu.cn/).
-I am currently an intern at [MIT CSAIL](https://www.csail.mit.edu/).

-I am an undergraduate researcher in computer vision and deep generative models supervised by Professor [Kaiming He](https://people.csail.mit.edu/kaiming/) at MIT.
+Currently, I am  an intern at [MIT CSAIL](https://www.csail.mit.edu/), supervised by Professor [Kaiming He](https://people.csail.mit.edu/kaiming/).
+My research interests lie in computer vision and deep generative models.
 Previously, I am fortunate to conduct research under the supervision of Professor [Huazhe Xu](https://hxu.rocks/) at THU.

-Before entering college, I competed in the Physics Olympiad during high school and won a gold medal in the 39th Chinese Physics Olympiad (CPhO).
-Afterward, I spent one preparatory year at IIIS, Tsinghua University, where I built a solid foundation in the mathematical principles underlying computer science and deep learning, as well as proficiency in practical tools such as PyTorch.
+Before entering college, I competed in the Physics Olympiad during high school and won a gold medal in the 39th CPhO.
+Afterward, I spent one preparatory year at IIIS, Tsinghua University, where I built a solid foundation in the mathematical principles underlying computer science and deep learning.

 Although I am still early in my research journey, I am eager to explore opportunities in both academia and industry.
 I also enjoy connecting with people who share similar interests and discussing everything from research ideas to personal experiences.
 Feel free to reach out if you’d like to connect!